-The podcast series on Great Expectations, written and recorded by Ian Brinton, a former Head of English for Dulwich College and Sevenoaks School, as well as having written many books on Dickens, will help prepare you for your GCSE and analyses the major characters and themes that run through the book.
-The examination of the key characters includes individual podcasts on MIss Havisham, Estella, Wemmick and Magwitch, there are individual podcasts on the key themes of prevalent throughout the book, including prisons, the concept of a gentleman and guilt as well as looking at the different endings Charles Dickens wrote.
-Throughout the podcast series, the different podcasts will refer to Pip so you gain an in depth understanding of his character.
+Our series on Great Expectations is written and recorded by Ian Brinton, a former Head of English for Dulwich College and Sevenoaks School, and also a prolific writer on Dickens.
+The series analyses the major characters and themes that run through the book.
+There are individual podcasts on MIss Havisham, Estella, Wemmick and Magwitch, there and on the key themes including prisons, the concept of a gentleman and guilt.
+It also looks at the different endings Charles Dickens wrote.

 English Literature A Level and GCSE Audio Tutorials

 This podcast series, written by Charlotte Unsworth, a prolific blogger on English Literature and English Teacher at Skipton Girls High School, will examine each of the 15 poems you are required to study across AQA's Love and Relationships poetry anthology for GCSE.
 From Seamus Heaney's Follower to Charlotte Mew's The Farmer's Bride, each poem will be fully examined, looking at structure, form and language so that you will gain an in-depth understanding and be prepared for those all important exams.
-Furthermore, our actors have read each poem so you can listen to them being recited before and after you have listened to the actual podcast discussing the poem, enabling you to relate to them.
-We have additional podcasts setting out what you need to know for your GCSE English Literature exam and how best to answer questions so that you will be fully prepared for your big day.
+Our actors have also read each poem to help bring them to life.
+We recommend that you listen to them before and after you have listened to the actual podcast discussing the poem.

 Our Macbeth series for GCSE English Literature is one of our favourites.
 Our authors, Catherine Hartley and Stella Vassiliou, two fabulous teachers (both 1st class honours graduates from Oxbridge) bring to life and explain one of Shakespeare's most famous tragedies.
 We are also delighted to have the renowned Shakespearean actor, Guy Henry, play Macbeth throughout the series.